jcpettijohn/hess-water-cr/README.md

-cat > README.md << 'EOF'
+cat > README.md <<'EOF'
-# Potential evaporation and the Bouchet–Morton complementary relationship
+# HESS Water CR (review package)

-This repository contains the code and (processed) plot data needed to reproduce the figures and tables in the accompanying HESS manuscript.
+Reproducible code and processed plot data for the HESS manuscript on potential evaporation and the Bouchet–Morton complementary relationship.

-## Repository contents
-- `paper/`: submitted manuscript PDF and submission text (abstract, short summary)
-- `src/`: model + analysis code
-- `scripts/`: scripts to regenerate figures/tables
-- `data/`: processed plot data (raw data are obtained separately; see `data/README.md`)
-- `outputs/`: optional pre-generated figures/tables

-## Quickstart
+## Quick start
-1. Create a Python environment (see `environment/` or `requirements.txt`).
+1. Create environment (see requirements/environment file).
-2. Install requirements.
-3. Run:
-   - `python scripts/99_make_all.py`
+2. Run the main reproduction script: python scripts/99_make_all.py

-## Data access
+## Data
-See `data/README.md` for how to obtain the input data used in the manuscript.
+This repository does not store large raw data files.
+See `data/README.md` for how to obtain raw inputs and what processed data are included here.

 ## Citation
-See `CITATION.cff` (and Zenodo DOI once minted).
+See `CITATION.cff`.
+A Zenodo DOI will be added after the first GitHub Release.
 EOF